 Dorset’s Biodiversity and Locally Important Wildlife

-Dorset’s climate being warmer and gentler than most of the country provides an excellent climate for bats.
-An exceptional county for bats, boasting all 17 breeding bat species native to the UK, Dorset’s Chiropteran inhabitants include the noctule bat, serotine bat, common pipistrelle bat, soprano pipistrelle bat, and the Daubenton’s bat.
+An exceptional county for bats – boasting all 17 breeding bat species native to the UK – Dorset’s chiropteran inhabitants include the noctule bat, serotine bat, common pipistrelle bat, soprano pipistrelle bat, and the Daubenton’s bat.

 The noctule bat is the UK’s largest bat and one of the earliest to emerge, often before dusk.
-It has a large wingspan so flies fast and high in search of food during the night.
+It has a large wingspan, meaning it can fly fast and high in search of food during the night.
 Another large bat is the serotine – the second largest species present in the UK.
 It is most regularly found in roof spaces, gable ends or chimney breasts.
 Although common in the county of Dorset, it is not present in the north of the UK.

-If you’re intending on carrying out building, renovation or landscaping work, you can do your bit to help protect the bats of Dorset by having bat surveys carried out by a professional ecologist.
-Applying to private, residential and commercial developers, this will also go in your favour towards any planning permission you may require.
-The bat surveys will consist of a phase 2 survey (Preliminary Roost Assessment (PRA)) where an ecologist will come and do a walkover of the area in question and check for any signs of a bat roost.
-This includes looking for droppings, remains of prey and small cavities or holes in buildings, roofs or trees they can crawl into.
+During any building, renovation or landscaping work, you can do your bit to help protect the roosting bats of Dorset by having bat surveys carried out by a professional ecologist using the latest good practice guidelines from Natural England and the Bat Conservation Trust (BCT).
+Applying to private, residential and commercial developers, this will also go in your favour towards securing the full planning permission you require.
+The bat surveys will consist of a phase 1 survey (Preliminary Roost Assessment (PRA)), where an ecologist will come and do a walkover of the area in question and check for any signs of a bat roost.
+Evidence of bats typically includes bat droppings, the remains of prey, and small cavities or holes in buildings, roofs or trees that they can crawl into.

-If there is evidence of bats present, this will then prompt a low cost bat survey known as a phase 2 bat survey (Bat Emergence Surveys or Bat Emergence and Re-Entry Surveys (BERS)), where the ecologist will come out inside of the seasonal constraints between May and September at dusk or dawn and monitor whether there are any bats flying in and out of the location.
-Monitoring will be done with the naked eye and the use of echolocation equipment to listen for the sounds of bats feeding, infrared and thermal imaging cameras.
+Whenever there is evidence of bats present, a low cost bat survey known as a phase 2 bat survey (Bat Emergence and Re-Entry Surveys (BERS) / Bat Emergence Surveys / Bat Activity Surveys) will be triggered, where the ecologist will come out inside of the seasonal constraints within the optimal time between May and September at dusk or dawn to monitor whether there are any bats flying in and out of the location.
+The BERS survey involves ecologists walking a set route throughout the site and monitoring the area, both with the naked eye and highly specialised equipment.
+Not only does this include automated bat detectors, but also echolocation equipment to listen for the sounds of bats feeding, and infrared and thermal imaging cameras to record bat activity.

-As our ecologists offer bat surveys and various other ecological services, the right place to start would be through calling us directly, filling in the quote form at the bottom of this page with further information about your project, or choosing from the other communication options on our ‘Contact Us‘ page.
-We can then advise you at an early stage to benefit your works schedule, offer you a quote based on our affordable prices for bat activity surveys and other required services before booking in a suitable time to visit your site.
+As our ecologists offer bat surveys and various other ecological services, the right place to start would be through calling us directly, filling in the quote form at the bottom of this page to provide information about your project, or choosing from the other communication options on our ‘contact us‘ page.
+We can then advise you at an early stage to benefit your works schedule and offer you a free quote based on our affordable prices for bat activity surveys and other required services before booking in a suitable time to visit your site.